Matthew 24:1-51 - Outline of Matthew (Book Notes menu page)

 However, the word choice is determined by the mechanism.

-In v.39, an impersonal force, the flood, 'carries them away.'
+In v.39, an impersonal force, the flood, 'carried them away.'

 The need for Watchfulness (or, preparedness) is a major theme